 …Your own inner world can become a place of study.
 There is a great difference between just enduring a feeling of anger, loneliness, or sadness, and trying to observe it.
 Whenever you have such feelings, they seem to want to encapsulate you totally.
 You are irritated.
 You feel miserable.
 But you can also move towards such a feeling, in order to find out precisely what it is all about.
 Then you direct your concentrated attention to it.
 How does it feel, exactly, from within, how would you describe it?
 When you examine feelings in this manner from within, you begin to understand them.
 You can begin to name them.
 If you are successful, then a mysterious phenomenon arises, you start to feel inner strength, and the original feelings of sadness or whatever change a lot, they may even dissolve.
 You create a kind of inner space.
 You remain inwardly active, in spite of the pain, in spite of your powerlessness.
 It only works if you are active.
 I create presence.
 My activity creates a new inner space.”

 What this quote says to me is that we are never powerless!
-We may not be able to change outer circumstances, yet we can choose to accept or resist them.
+We may not be able to change outer circumstances, yet we can choose to understand a situation from a perspective of understanding, of clarity.
 In choice I have power.
 Resistance to what we cannot change breeds frustration, hopelessness and despair.
-Acceptance allows peace and forbearance to arise.
+Striving to understand a situation in the manner described by Ellen Huideköper allows peace and forbearance to arise.
 Only I am in charge of my inner state in the midst of pain and turbulence.
-Support may come from a friend or a book or a sunrise.
+Support for this process is often very helpful.
+It may come from a friend (such as a professional counselor) or a book or a sunrise.
 Support to bolster my strength is there if I look for it!

 * Brian Keenan, An Evil Cradling: The Five-Year Ordeal of a Hostage

 Are you looking for a meaningful gift for a special person in your life?
 How about gifting them with an NVC skills coaching session.
 Please contact Gail McManus for details.